aarron-lee/legion-go-tricks/README.md

 - Controller RGB Lights - requires decky plugin or HHD (HHD enables steam input RGB support) See [Video Demo here](https://youtu.be/HHubJ8AnkUk?si=oWLVultDKBMVOxlo&t=35)
 - GPU Frequency control - via SimpleDeckyTDP plugin
 - Custom Fan Curves - via LegionGoRemapper plugin or HHD
-  - fan curves confirmed to work with bios v29, but bios v29.1 or higher is HIGHLY recommended due to some major bugs on v29
+  - fan curves confirmed to work with bios v29, but bios v29.1 or newer is HIGHLY recommended due to some major bugs on v29
 - Games can sometimes default to 800p, you will need to manually change the resolution per game in the `Steam Settings > Properties > Game Resolution` to either `Native` or other higher resolutions.
 - v28 bios - STAMP mode is bugged on both Windows and Linux when setting high TDPs with 3rd party tools like ryzenadj and handheld companion
   - users reported that they were getting hard crashes at 30W TDP on both Windows and Linux